Curriculum Learning Areas

 The incorporation of synthetic phonics programs such as the Letters and Sounds program (K-Yr 2) and Soundwaves (Yr 3 – Yr 6) helps build a whole school approach to ensure students are provided the best learning experiences.

 The Talk for Writing program is implemented, which is aimed at developing students’ writing skills by first targeting their oral language skills and building upon prior knowledge of texts.

 Mathematical knowledge and skills will be acquired by the children in the course of practical activities involving pupil interaction with concrete materials.

 The chief aims of teaching activity based maths are to:-

 - Set children free to think for themselves

-- Provide experiences to discover the order, pattern and relationships of
+- Provide experiences to discover the order, pattern and relationships of mathematics

 - Give children mathematical skills

-The knowledge and mastery of basic number facts such as times tables, basic number facts involving the 4 processes, metric units of measurement, units of time, calendar skills and units of money are very important as the foundation stones upon which more complex concepts are taught.
+The knowledge and mastery of basic number facts such as times tables, basic number facts involving the 4 processes, metric units of measurement, units of time, calendar skills and units of money is very important as the foundation stones upon which more complex concepts are taught.